Data diplomacy: Database diplomacy

 The term "Database Diplomacy" was the title of an article first published by Amy Helen Johnson in 2000 about Metagon Technologies LCC's development of a system to connect disparate databases and allow end users to build reports and queries.
 The article was about the time when Metagon Technologies LCC used its DQpowersuite system to link disparate databases, provide users with a single view of different databases, and allow end users to build reports and queries. deployment and all other information.

-Today, the sharing of diplomatic databases has reached new heights.
+Today, the sharing of diplomatic databases has further developed.
 One representative database is the Freedom of Information Archive (FOIArchive), which is the first dataset to combine many machine-readable documents of intrastate communications for analysis.
 The database collects more than three million domestic diplomatic records on the United States, Great Britain and Brazil between 1620 and 2013, including data on private (i.e., classified) and public information and actions, diplomacy at multiple levels of analysis and communications on various topics.
 New data is added each time a newly declassified document is released.
 Publicly available information includes previously classified (or publicly unavailable) internal government documents and the original (often full-text) text of these documents.
 Scholars can use the online platform to search, view online, and download datasets and texts customized to their research needs.
 In addition, scholars can access many different types of metadata, including entities and topics identified using natural language processing and machine learning methods.